 The easiest way to provide for a bequest is to name the San Juan Preservation Trust as a beneficiary in your retirement plan.

-A charitable bequest through a will is the easiest legacy gift to establish.
+A charitable bequest through a will is another way to establish a legacy gift.
 The following bequest language offers several choices for you and your attorney to consider:

 “I hereby give, devise and bequeath to The San Juan Preservation Trust, a non-profit charitable organization with offices in San Juan County, WA, federal tax ID #91-1078355,

 • … (the sum of $_____) or (____ percent of my estate) or (specific items of property)…

 • …all (or indicate a specific dollar amount) of the rest, residue and remainder of my estate…

 …as an unrestricted gift to be used at the discretion of its Board of Trustees who may determine how best to apply such gift towards the work of the Preservation Trust (or for specific purpose).”